rajaramgautam/zillow_project/Readme.md

 |11|  garage_area       | Area of Garage                                     | 27363 non-null | int64  |
 |12 |  transactiondate.  | Transaction date for the property                 | 27363 non-null | int64  |

+For Full Data Dictionary for Zillow database that we are using here, please follow the ling below.

 # Project Specifications